IncredibleWeb/handbook/README.md

 ## Incredible You

 Everyone working at Incredible Web *is* Incredible Web.
 We expect all employees to share the same vision, that of developing outstanding solutions through innovation in technology.
 We also expect that all employees treat our customers with a service they will remember.
-If Jeff is responding to customer support or Stan is working on a new feature, we expect that the customer gets the best service possible.
+If Jeff is responding to customer support or Stan is working on a new feature, we expect that the customer gets the best service possible in all scenarios.
 The product must be of outstanding quality.
 Most of our customers come through word of mouth - a customer recommending us following an outstanding experience - and your voice is part of us.

 If you are part of the Incredible Web team, that means we believe that you are **incredible** and have huge personal potential and are an invaluable asset to the company.
 This could be a combination of technical expertise, character traits or any other personal skill or ability which we thought is fantastic to have on the team.